vta/Data-Gathering/README.md

 This project is a collaboration between the Santa Clara County VTA and San Jose State University MIS proram.
 The purpose of the project is to create Python scripts, which will scrape select websites that offer data specific to where the population of Santa Clara lives and works.
 Once data sources have been completed in the data.csv file, Python scripts will be created to scrape those data sites.

-Code Example

-Once Python scripts are available, samples will be put here.

 Motivation